Call 24/7: +1 (800) 972-3282

 • Battery issues

-Follow the next list to eliminate the overheating causes and cool down your Mac.
+Follow the next list to identify the causes of overheating and cool down your Mac.

 2. Use your MacBook on an appropriate surface